indrajitp/apigee-test/README.md

 Contributing
 ======
 If you would like to contribute, simply fork the repository, push your changes to a branch and send a pull request.

-Typo fixes, improvements to grammar or readability, it's all welcome.# apigee-test
+Typo fixes, improvements to grammar or readability, it's all welcome.

+Thanks,
+Indrajit patil